-The Lee generators for a given link diagram are natural, up to a sign, with respect to the choice of dividing circle (as well as all of the other resolution choices inherent in constructing the Lee complex for a fixed diagram).
+The Lee generators for a given oriented link diagram are natural, up to a sign, with respect to the choice of dividing circle (as well as all of the other auxiliary diagram choices inherent in constructing the Lee complex for a fixed diagram).